eakeur/stone/README.md

         I chose Javascript due to its great capability of easily modelling dealing with data.
 Its dynamic typing system allows us to do things faster.
         I would also love to do this project in Go or Typescript.
-But Go has some limitations (compared to JS) when it comes to dealing with data and Typescript was not on the scope of the requirements.
+But Go has some limitations (compared to JS) when it comes to dealing with arrays and Typescript was not on the scope of the requirements.

     ## Why this way?
         Even though it is a console application, it intends to be an interactive application,